Corruption in Mauritius: Municipality of Quatre Bornes

-In 2007, municipal councillor, Bimla Ramloll, was arrested on charges of influence peddling involving the allocation of vacant stalls at the Quatre Bornes Markets.
+In 2007, municipal councillor Bimla Ramloll was arrested on charges of influence peddling involving the allocation of vacant stalls at the Quatre Bornes Markets.
 The Mauritian Police seized Rs 259,500 found on her which allegedly came from fraudulent payments.
-The arrest was made by the Anti-Drug and Smuggling Unit (ADSU) and investigation led by elements of Central Criminal Investigation Department (CCID) and ICAC.
+The arrest was made by the Anti-Drug and Smuggling Unit (ADSU) and the investigation was led by elements of the Central Criminal Investigation Department (CCID) and ICAC.

 Subutex scandal (Richard Duval and Cindy Legallant)

 In 2008, the prime minister confirmed in Parliament that the Parti Mauricien Social Démocrate (PMSD) parliamentary private secretary (PPS) Richard Duval had officially lodged a request with the Prime Minister's Office on 29 April 2008 to give special access to nutritionist Cindy Legallant to La Terrasse, an exclusive VIP lounge at the island's only airport.
-Three months later (on 23 July 2008) Cindy Legallant was arrested on arriving in Mauritius with Rs 21 million worth of the drug Subutex (buprenorphine) in her suitcase, hidden amongst baby products.
+Three months later (on 23 July 2008), Cindy Legallant was arrested on arriving in Mauritius with Rs 21 million worth of the drug Subutex (buprenorphine) in her suitcase, hidden amongst baby products.
 She and Duval had travelled in the same airplane.
-Duval refused to resign from Parliament despite the public requests of PMSD's president Maurice Allet.
+Duval refused to resign from Parliament despite the public requests of PMSD's president, Maurice Allet.
 In 2013, Cindy Legallant was arrested and prosecuted for money laundering associated with the illegal trade of Subutex.

 Infiltration of state bodies by Hardy's Église Chrétienne sect

-In 2009 Opposition Leader Paul Bérenger raised his concerns in the press about the dangerous links between Xavier-Luc Duval's PMSD, the Tourism Authority, Events Mauritius and Église Chrétienne.
-Concerns had been raised about the role of a branch of the sect Église Chrétienne called ASPA, as well as Church Team Ministries International (CTMI) as Carole Hardy's proximity to Xavier-Luc Duval made government bodies vulnerable to an infiltration risk.
-During his term in government Xavier-Luc Duval employed his mistress Carole Hardy as an advisor, whilst her father Miki headed the Christian sect suspected to be involved in child kidnappings.
+In 2009, Opposition Leader Paul Bérenger raised his concerns in the press about the dangerous links between Xavier-Luc Duval's PMSD, the Tourism Authority, Events Mauritius and Église Chrétienne.
+Concerns had been raised about the role of a branch of the sect Église Chrétienne called ASPA, as well as Church Team Ministries International (CTMI), as Carole Hardy's proximity to Xavier-Luc Duval made government bodies vulnerable to an infiltration risk.
+During his term in government Xavier-Luc Duval employed his mistress Carole Hardy as an advisor, whilst her father Miki, headed the Christian sect suspected of being involved in child kidnappings.